-We could see a shift to Android 7.1.1 down the road but for now it looks like the update is based on the previous version.
+We could see a shift to Android 7.1.1 (or the new Android 7.1.2 update) down the road but for now it looks like the update is based on the previous version.

-For more on Android 7.1.1 Nougat, take a look at our walkthrough.
-It compares Android 7.1.1 to Android 7.0 and Android Marshmallow.
+For more on Android 7.1.2 Nougat, take a look at our walkthrough.

-The initial batch of Samsung Galaxy Nougat updates will roll out with Samsung’s January security update on board.
+Some of the initial Samsung Galaxy Nougat updates are rolling out with Samsung’s February security update on board.

-The company recently posted the patch notes to its website and the patch comes with several key patches for known exploits.
+The company recently posted the update’s notes to its website and it comes with several key patches for known exploits.

 The Galaxy S7 and Galaxy S7 Edge Nougat updates rolling out inside of the United States feature the February patch.